sanchit-gandhi/whisper-jax/README.md

 The JAX code is compatible on CPU, GPU and TPU, and can be run standalone (see [Pipeline Usage](#pipeline-usage)) or as an inference endpoint (see [Creating an Endpoint](#creating-an-endpoint)).

-For a quick-start running Whisper JAX on a Cloud TPU, refer to the following Kaggle notebook, where we transcribe 30 mins of audio in approx 30 sec:
+For a quick-start guide to running Whisper JAX on a Cloud TPU, refer to the following Kaggle notebook, where we transcribe 30 mins of audio in approx 30 sec:

 [![Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/code/sgandhi99/whisper-jax-tpu)